 Finland has defended its purchase of NH Industries NH90s as it takes delayed delivery of the first of 20 tactical transport helicopters.
 The first aircraft was handed over to Finnish army aviation by Eurocopter on 12 March.

-Finland ordered the 20 NH90s in 2001 as part of the three-nation Nordic Standard Helicopter Programme.
-Deliveries were scheduled to begin in 2005, but fell “badly behind schedule”, says the ministry of defence.
+Finland ordered the NH90 in 2001 as part of the three-nation Nordic Standard Helicopter Programme.
+Deliveries were scheduled to begin in 2005, but fell "badly behind schedule", says the defence ministry.

-The report blames the delays on the fact NH Industries was a new joint venture and the NH90 was still undergoing development when the order was placed.
-“The project timetable was too ambitious,” the report says, but “both parties have been acting in good faith”.
+The report blames the delays on the fact that NH Industries was a new venture, and because the NH90 was still undergoing development when the order was placed.
+"The project timetable was too ambitious," the report says, but "both parties have been acting in good faith".